Estimated reading time: 18 minutes

 Based on these findings, here are some tips for a prospective industry player:

-• Establish Credibility Through Certification: Get RenoMark certified.
+- Establish Credibility Through Certification: Get RenoMark certified.
 This is the most important way to show you are professional in a crowded market.
-Promote this on all your platforms.
+Always promote this on all your platforms.
 It helps with client worries and gives you a competitive edge.

-• Plan for Macroeconomic Volatility: Have a good plan to manage risks.
+- Plan for Macroeconomic Volatility: Have a good plan to manage risks.
 This plan should consider how things like import taxes affect material costs.
 Be ready to talk to clients about these risks.
-Give them new cost estimates during the project to manage their expectations.
+Furthermore, give them new cost estimates during the project to manage their expectations.